 Deferred periods explained

 A deferred period is how long you need to wait until you get your first payment after making a successful claim.
-This can be anything from four to 104 weeks.
+This can range from 4 to 104 weeks.

 You’re normally able to choose how long this deferred period is when you first take out the policy.
 Though the specific income protection policy you choose may have some limits or restrictions.